 - Food safety researchers consider transparency a critical ingredient.
 Deloitte’s report, What’s on your plate?
 Overview of Deloitte research on food safety with a European perspective described transparency as “the critical ingredient to build and maintain trust.”The report states: “Consumers’ effect on changing demand and the dispersed nature of today’s supply chains creates increasing levels of risk for multinational businesses, making transparency both critical and complex.
 Without effective visibility in their supply chains, executives potentially have significant blind spots in their enterprise risk management structure, from which substantial legal, financial, and reputational exposures could emerge.”

-Seek Vendors Who Provide Visibility and Control
+Seek Vendors Who Provide the Benefits of Supply Chain Visibility and Control

 Consider, for example, the cloud-based software platform KanoPI, a simple, easy technology solution that delivers visibility and control to Zipline Logistics customers.
 The system can be up and running upon first shipment and provides a useful and informative window into freight management.

-The Summit platform within KanoPI is easy to navigate by most anyone within a shipper’s organization.
+The Summit platform within KanoPI is easy to navigate by almost anyone within a shipper’s organization.
 The platform does not have complex or cumbersome bells and whistles—just enough to provide you with what you need to know.

-Platforms like KanoPI are becoming more popular nowadays, as shippers appreciate a platform that they don’t have to own, but that their vendor owns and maintains.
+Platforms like KanoPI are becoming more popular nowadays, as shippers appreciate a platform they don’t have to own but that their vendor owns and maintains.
 The platform provides useful analytics that facilitate visibility and control, and in most cases, as is true with Zipline, is provided as a service by the 3PL.